demeett/media_probe_app/README.md

 -Navigating to detail page when a list item is clicked -A widget test to verify the news article title in the detail page -Sorting articles based on their publish dates using the sort function.
+-

 ## Used Packages and Architectures

 - Dio: Used for making HTTP requests.
 Utilized to connect to the NY Times Most Popular API.
+Error checks were made.
 - GetIt: Used for dependency injection.
 Helps manage dependencies for services.
 - Cubit: Used for state management in the app.
 Cubits are employed to manage the news list and the content in the detail page.
 - Cubit Architecture: An implementation of MVVM architecture using Cubit.
+- Script.sh: The script.sh file was used to create the model.

 ## Tests